JRL-CARI-CNR-UNIBS/parallel_2f_gripper/README.md

 ### Finger synchronization

-<span style="color:red">GEARBOX Joint do not respect third Newton law in Gazebo 11, we removed it from the Xacro to avoid problems (thus using two separated joints).
-We leave the gearbox code in this README for reference</span>
+:warning: GEARBOX Joint do not respect third Newton law in Gazebo 11, we removed it from the Xacro to avoid problems (thus using two separated joints).
+We leave the gearbox code in this README for reference :warning:

 In the URDF file the fingers are synchronized using mimic_joint.
 The SDF file uses a *gearbox* joint:
 ```xml